-The NSW government provides training subsidies to eligible learners seeking to enrol in nationally recognised training with an approved training provider.
+The NSW government provides training subsidies to eligible learners seeking to enrol in selected training programmes with an approved training provider.
 Its Smart and Skilled initiative is aimed at helping people get the skills they require to find a job and advance their careers.
-This includes providing eligible students with an entitlement to government subsidised training up to and including Certificate III while some higher level qualifications in selected priority areas may also be subsidised.
+This includes providing eligible students, including trainees, with an entitlement to government subsidised training on a broad range of qualifications at levels up to and including Certificate III (or higher in selected priority areas).